 - Tsubaki Kasugano aka the 6th Diary Holder from Mirai Nikki.
 Blame the Religion of Evil that kept her imprisoned as their sex toy.

-- Ai, one half of the Seventh pair was set up to be raped by her jealous classmates, and Marco, the other half of Seventh never forgave himself for being too late to save her.
+- In the anime, Ai, one half of the Seventh pair was set up to be raped by her jealous classmates, and Marco, the other half of Seventh never forgave himself for being too late to save her.

 - Satellizer from Freezing was molested by her half-brother.